Your partner needs space to grow as an individual.

 Stop the presses!
-We have discovered the most important ingredient of a successful marriage!
-And you know what it is?
-The answer is . . . drum roll, please . . . allowing time for those who inhabit the relationship to be alone!
+We've discovered the most important ingredient of a successful marriage!
+And do you know what it is?
+The answer is . . . (drum roll, please) . . . alone time!

-Successfully married couples around the world over our past 30+ years of interviews have told us this very simple truth during our interviews with them — the secret to their successful marriage is having time to be all to themselves – to their own thoughts, their own meditations, their own self, and their own physical space.
+Successfully married couples around the world over our past 30+ years of interviews have told us this very simple truth during our interviews with them — the secret to their happy marriage is having time for themselves ... time alone with their own thoughts, their own meditations, their own self, in their own physical space.

 Isn’t this an interesting notion?
-In the best marital relationships between a man and a woman, having time alone tops the chart of what makes their marriage work.
 You can take this advice to the bank!
+Here’s why ...

-This contentment with self is so very important to a successful marriage.
-What we have learned from these successfully married couples is this – if you can’t live in your own skin, it is difficult to share yourself with someone else.
-Being content with oneself is the pre-requisite to engaging in a healthy, happy, and successful relationship with another human being.
+If you can’t live comfortably in your own skin, it's difficult to share yourself authentically and fully with someone else.
+Being content with oneself is essential to a healthy, happy, and successful relationship with another human being.

-There are many lessons to be learned from this notion of aloneness in a successful marriage, but the most essential are:
+There are many lessons to learn from this notion of healthy aloneness nurturing marriage, but the most important are:

-The most important pre-requisite to a successful relationship with another person is this – being content with yourself.
 Learn to live within your own skin.
 Liking you comes first.
-Liking yourself allows for the development of positive relationships with others.
+Liking yourself allows you to develop positive relationships with others.
 Work on this notion as if your marriage depended on it!

 Respecting your own need for privacy and aloneness is an important first step in building a loving relationship with your spouse.
 There is a fundamental predisposition of every human being to have time alone.
 Recognizing and understanding that need in yourself and your spouse is a huge step towards building a love that lasts.